YogiBear12/Halfin/README.md

-# Wholphin - an OSS Android TV client for Jellyfin
+# Halfin - A fork of Wholphin - an OSS Android TV client for Jellyfin

+> AI was used in the making of this fork.

+## The original Wholphin README is presented below.

 > "Never half-phin two jellies.
 Always wholphin one jelly."